AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Imperial def. unit
 ^^^^^^^^^^^^^^^^^^

 Set an optional Imperial default unit.
-This will be the default unit displayed to users in countries who use the Imperial measurement system, e.g., the US.
+This will be the default unit displayed to users in countries that use the Imperial measurement system, e.g., the US.

 Base unit
 ^^^^^^^^^